a seed tray full of young pepper seedlings

 For those living in areas with freezing temperatures or those who want to get a jumpstart on your growing season, it’s best to start your pepper seeds indoors about 6-10 weeks prior to your last frost date (or 6-10 weeks prior to when you want to plant out).

 However, if you have the space and can provide the proper lighting and heat, you can start your peppers even earlier.
 Just be prepared to up-pot them a few times along the way.
+I typically start my pepper seeds in January, and transplant them at the very end of April.

 Remember that peppers can take anywhere from 1-2 weeks to germinate, with some superhot peppers taking up to 6 weeks, so you may want to start some peppers earlier than others.